ifa6/Phoenix-Tpl/README.md

  - gallery with automatic thumbnail creation
  - file section
  - user authentication
- - handcrafted file manager with WYSIWYG editor
+ - handcrafted file manager
+ - WYSIWYG editor

 ### Installation
 [Composer](http://getcomposer.org/) is used for the installation so process.